-The August Wall Street Journal Economic Forecast Survey was published August 12, 2011.
-The headline is “Feeble Numbers Stir Recession Fears.”
+The August Wall Street Journal Economic Forecast Survey was published on August 12, 2013.
+The headline is “Analysts See Growth Worthy of a Fed Pullback.”

 The current average forecasts among economists polled include the following: